shoaibnigamshaik/quickfrench/README.md

 — Made with ❤️ by Shoaib and Sarthak

-Note: A service worker for full offline shell is on the roadmap.
+Note: A service worker for full offline shell is available now!